 During filming, we cultivate a safe space in which to guide participants through a variety of somatic experiences that culminate in sustained eye-contact with each other in pairs.
 We then film each participant in cinema-quality slow motion from a seemingly impossible angle within the axis of eye contact between partners, using a hidden arrangement of one-way and two-way mirrors.

-Projecting Mirror portraits in gallery and cinema settings catalyzes engagement by amplifying minute saccadic eye movements, micro-muscle adjustments and respiratory sound.
-In foregrounding the intangible inner states of participants, Mirror emancipates the fluid inner states of viewers.
+As a consequence of scale and collective spectacle, projecting Mirror portraits in gallery and cinema settings catalyzes engagement by amplifying minute saccadic eye movements, micro-muscle adjustments and respiratory sound.
+In foregrounding the intangible inner states of participants, Mirror emancipates the fluid inner states ofviewers.

 The accent is on inter-connectedness, not otherness and the status of the process is in equanimous balance with the product.
-In this configuration of creativity, the artists position themselves as unselfconscious catalysts rather than self-determined authors, and the subjects themselves are regarded as co-creators and collaborators.
+In this configuration of creativity, Betsy and Gerry as the artists figure themselves as unselfconscious catalysts rather than self-determined authors, and the subjects themselves are regarded as co-creators and collaborators.

 Mirror is a collaboration between cinematographer Gerry McCulloch and social sculptor Betsy McCall.